 A 2013 Center for Responsible Lending report showed that the average car title loan borrower rolls over a loan eight times, which leads to roughly $2,000 in interest for a $1,000 loan.
 (This is a national average and not a Texas average.
 Your specific rates could be much different.)
 If you want to avoid as much interest as possible, we recommend paying your loan off on its first due date and not renewing your loan.

 When people get in trouble with online payday and car title loans, it’s usually because of the interest.
 You budget for the loan, but forget that you’ll also need to pay off the fees associated with the loan.
 If you have to renew the loan, the interest can get out of control.

 That’s why it’s smart to calculate the interest into your budget at the beginning.
 You should also think about what you’re using the loan for.
 If you’re using the money to make money, you need to be sure that you’ll make at least enough to cover the interest.
 If not, then the loan probably isn’t a good idea.
 If you’re using the loan to pay off debts you’ve already accrued, then you might already be caught up in a dangerous cycle of debt.
 If that’s the case, then you should seek the help of a financial advisor.

-*AutoTitleLoans.com strives to present accurate information on Texas regulations; however, we do not guarantee accuracy of data as presented.
-Please contact your state’s department of finance or visit your state’s official website for the most accurate information and inquiries.
+*AutoTitleLoans.com strives to present accurate information on Texas regulations; however, we do not guarantee the accuracy of data as presented.
+Please get in touch with your state’s department of finance or visit your state’s official website for the most accurate information and inquiries.
 You can find your state’s site here: occc.texas.gov.